Klosmi/WP-dev/WPDevNotes.md

 ## [Dummy content in WP](https://wordpress.org/plugins/fakerpress/)
 Dummy text helps us to test our theme.
-We use a plugon called [fakerpress](https://wordpress.org/plugins/fakerpress/).
+We use a plugin called [fakerpress](https://wordpress.org/plugins/fakerpress/).

 We start by creating some *terms*.
 (*terms* are the *categories* and *tags* associated with a *post*)